-While the marks created by scabies can be hard to see, bed bug rashes are easier to identify.
+While the marks created by scabies can be hard to see, bed bug rashes are more easily to noticed.
 Unfortunately, they can also be confused with a number of other skin-related issues.

 Scabies mites die within days if not latched on a human, but bed bugs can go months without feeding.
 This is the main reason why bed bugs are generally tougher to get rid of than scabies.

-If scabies or bed bugs are causing problems in the home, call Orkin for professional and effective pest control assistance.
+If you suspect scabies, please consult with a medical professional for diagnosis and treatment.
+If bed bugs are causing problems in the home, call Orkin for professional and effective pest control assistance.

 Our customer care team is available for you 24 hours a day.